rticulus/papilion-courses/README.md

 ### Testing

-The first few commits were big structural dumps, testing the skeleton structure and then the skeleton with placeholders.
-As I started to apply the ‘hamburger modal’ from the ’Whiskey’ project and the Bootstrap Carousel, found conflicting code.
+* The first few commits were big structural dumps, testing the skeleton structure and then the skeleton with placeholders, all worked well.

+* As I started to apply the ‘hamburger’ modal from the ’Whiskey’ project and the Bootstrap Carousel.

+*

 ### Bugs